SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Rob an enemy-controlled bank to secure a large cash payout.
 This mission provides substantial financial resources but comes with significant risk.
 A truck must be driven near the bank to start a countdown timer.

+**How to Complete:** A civilian supply truck spawns at your HQ.
+Drive the truck to the bank building (within the bank's bounding box distance).
+Once close enough, a 120 second (normal) or 240 second (difficult) countdown begins.
+The truck must remain within range of the bank during the entire countdown.
+After the countdown completes, drive the truck back to your HQ (within 50 meters) to complete the mission and receive the money.

 **Success:**
 - **Money**: 5000 € (normal) / 10000 € (difficult)
 - **HR**: 0